Code-Institute-Submissions/milestone-project-one-8/README.md

 [Tinypng](https://tinypng.com/) was used to compress images from high res state to maintain quality.

-[MS Paint](https://ms-paint.en.softonic.com/) was also used to re-size larger images to a size which Tinypng would accept (5mb)
+[MS Paint](https://ms-paint.en.softonic.com/) was also used to re-size images down to full hd before putting through Tinypng to maximise compression.

 ### Acknowledgements